 The Vyneck, a little battered, rests outside, while Nigel, a little battered rests inside.

 This 1981 trip left Nigel with some minor frostbite in his fingers from crossing the Hudson Strait.
-An account of the crossing appears in "Raging Rivers Stormy Seas".
+An account of the crossing can be found inthree books, On Polar Tides, Stepping Stones of Ungava and Labrador, and "Raging Rivers Stormy Seas".
 Eastern Shell docked at Halifax Nova Scotia after four days sailing.
-Nigel met up with his then girlfriend Sharon to spend the remainder of the season in Newfoundland to recuperate with friends there.
+Nigel met with his girlfriend Sharon to spend the remainder of the season in Newfoundland to recuperate with friends there.
 Returning to UK he got a job instructing at Plas Menai, the National Watersports Center" in North Wales.

 For more on the Baffin Island trip check out Baffin81.